 The disciples were indignant when they saw this.
 "What a waste!" they said.
 "It could have been sold for a high price and the money given to the poor."

 — Matthew 26:6-9 NLT

 Extravagance!
 We hate it wasted on others; we often find a way to justify it for ourselves.
-But God is the God of extravagance.
+But God is a God of extravagance.
 Because of his extravagant grace, we have a beautiful and marvelous universe.
-Because of God's extravagance, we have a wonderful Book full of his truth.
+Because of God's extravagance, we have a wonderful book full of his truth.
 Because of God's extravagance, we have a wonderful Savior in Jesus Christ, God's Son.
 Because of God's extravagance, we have the wonderful promise of an eternity with him in heaven.

 While God doesn't want us to be selfishly extravagant on ourselves, he does want us to be generous with others and wants us to be joyously appreciative toward him.

 Holy and sacrificial Father, I have no way of truly understanding your gift of Jesus and what it cost you.
-Your extravagant sacrifice has saved me, redeemed me, pardoned me, and delivered me from death and given me the promise of life with you in heaven.
+Your extravagant sacrifice has saved me, redeemed me, pardoned me, delivered me from death, and given me the promise of life with you in heaven.
 How can I ever thank you?
 What gift could I give you to show my thanks and appreciation?
 I know of nothing that I can give you worthy of your sacrifice, so I will give you what I can.
-Today I give you my heart and will seek to live my life today, and each from this day forward, alive in the joy of your salvation and living to your glory.
-In Jesus' matchless name I pray.
+Today I give you my heart and will seek to live my life today, and each day from this day forward, alive in the joy of your salvation and living to your glory.
+In Jesus' matchless name, I pray.
 Amen.